adityagesh/master-card-assn/README.md

 - Only IPv4 is required
 - Terraform Modules for AWS should not be used
 - S3 Backend not to be used for simplicity
+- HTTPS not used to avoid local dependency of AWS CLI/ openssl for certificates

 # Architecture Description